 One of the greatest platforms for collaboration and sharing is SharePoint.
-SharePoint Workflow plays a major role in a business process.
-SharePoint helps in creating workflows in different ways.
+Create SharePoint Workflow which plays a major role in a business process.
+SharePoint workflow manager helps in creating workflows in different ways.
 Now you will find the available options in creating workflows in SharePoint.

 1. NO Workflow